almahoozi/clip/README.md

 - Allow storing a separate clipboard history for each user, or using a shared clipboard history across users.
-- Allow named entries, so they can be referenced by name instead of index. would persist forever, unless the user manually removes them.
+- Allow named entries, so they can be referenced by name instead of index.
+  Those would persist forever, unless the user manually removes them.
 - Allow manually setting the expiration date for entries.
 - Allow configuring the clipboard history file path.